- oxycodone hydrochloride

 Drugs that inhibit CYP2D6 activity, such as paroxetine and quinidine, may cause decreased clearance of oxycodone which could lead to an increase in oxycodone plasma concentrations.
 Concurrent administration of quinidine with a modified release oxycodone tablet resulted in an increase in oxycodone Cmax by 11%, AUC by 13%, and t½ elim. by 14%.
 Also an increase in noroxycodone level was observed, (Cmax by 50%; AUC by 85%, and t½ elim. by 42%).
 The pharmacodynamics effects of oxycodone were not altered.

 Oxycodone solution is not recommended for use during pregnancy nor during labour.
 There are limited data from the use of oxycodone in pregnant women.
+Regular use in pregnancy may cause drug dependence in the foetus, leading to withdrawal symptoms in the neonate.
+If opioid use is required for a prolonged period in pregnant women, advise the patient of the risk of neonatal opioid withdrawal syndrome and ensure that appropriate treatment will be available.
 Infants born to mothers who have received opioids during the last 3 to 4 weeks before giving birth should be monitored for respiratory depression.
 Withdrawal symptoms may be observed in the newborn of mothers undergoing treatment with oxycodone.

 Oxycodone may impair the ability to drive and use machines.
 Oxycodone may modify patients' reactions to a varying extent depending on the dosage and individual susceptibility.
 Therefore patients should not drive or operate machinery if affected.